 James blanched.
 He was still and quiet for many moments.
 He blinked rapidly, unbelieving of his father's words.
 He gave him an incredulous look and almost chuckled.
-"No," he shook his head.
-"No, that can't be true."
+“No,” he said as he shook his head.
+“No, that can't be true.”

 “Give me your wrist,” Harry said plainly.
 He pulled his wand out of his pocket and prepared himself.